 Choose Your (PCV) System Help Topic Below

-Furthermore, The flow or circulation within the system is controlled by the PCV Valve.
-The PCV Valve is effective as both a crankcase ventilation system and as a pollution control device.
-PCV systems have been standard equipment on all new cars since the early sixties.
-Prior to 1963 PCV was only used in California.
-There are a variety of PCV systems used on various makes and models, but all function essentially the same.
+The Positive Crankcase Ventilation Valve is effective as both; a crankcase ventilation system and as a pollution control device.
+Positive Crankcase Ventilation systems have been standard equipment on all new cars since the early sixties.